MaterializeInc/materialize/doc/user/content/concepts/views.md

 - Materialized views can be referenced across [clusters](/concepts/clusters/).

 - [Indexes](/concepts/indexes) are local to a cluster.

+- Indexes in Materialize store **both** the key and any associated rows.

 - Views can be monotonic; that is, views can be recognized as append-only.